karimova/UCI_HW_Karimova/02_VBA/Readme.md

 #### ** Part I. Tickers/Yearly Changes/Percent Change/Total Stock Volume:

-  * `Ticker` - Every type of the ticker symbol is printed in Column J.
+  * `Ticker` - Every type of the ticker symbol is printed.

-  * `Yearly Changes` - the closing price at the end of that year - the opening price at the beginning of a given year.
+  * `Yearly Changes` - `the closing price at the end of that year` - `the opening price at the beginning of a given year` (for every ticker type).

   * `Total Stock Volume` - it the total sum of volume of the stock in currect year per ticker category.

-  * `Percent Change` - from opening price at the beginning of a given year to the closing price at the end of that year.
+  * `Percent Change` - `the closing price at the end of that year` / `the opening price at the beginning of a given year` (for every ticker type).
+Format - Percent.

+  There was a problem with calculation of `Percent Change` for **PLNT** ticker type.
+The input table data of this ticker was equival to ZERO in the case of 2014.
+For 2015,  only first half of the year was eqvivalent to ZERO.
+As a result: "The Erro Divition by 0".
+  To avoid this problem approximations were applied:
+  (1) If `Total Stock Volume` = 0, for this type of ticker the `Percent Change` became 0 as well.
+  (2) If `Total Stock Volume` = 0 but the `closing price` and `opening price` are NOT 0.
+In this case the script is lookong for the next/previous non-zero value in currecnt ticker category and then use it for the calculations of `Percent Change` and `Yearly Changes`.

   * The total stock volume of the stock.